acoomans/flask-autodoc/README.md

 No other changes are necessary.
 Flask-Selfdoc 1.0 has exactly the same functionality as Flask-Autodoc 0.1.2, the most recent release at the time of the fork.
 The projects will remain like-for-like compatible for the foreseeable future.

+If you import Flask-Autodoc using the old syntax,

+    from flask.ext.autodoc import Autodoc

+ you should replace it with the new syntax.

+     from flask_autodoc import Autodoc

+The old syntax isn't supported by Flask any more and Flask-Selfdoc doesn't use it.

 ## Custom documentation

 To access the documentation without rendering html: